Skip to content

 Long tails can be used for many things with birds.
 In this case, Scrub-Jays can easily use their tails to signal their companions without making a sound to alert potential predators.
 Tail length and shape is also an essential factor in correctly identifying species.
 Thankfully, there aren’t many birds in Florida that are as striking as our Florida Scrub-Jays.
 In my opinion, this should be our state bird, not the Northern Mockingbird like five other states.

-Like most of the animals and plants found in the Florida sand pine scrub, our jays have particularly adapted to survive here.
+Like most of the animals and plants found in the Florida oak scrub, our jays have particularly adapted to survive here.
 Because of the adaptations that help them thrive in the scrub, they cannot move out into the marshes, grasslands, or forests throughout the state.

 After the young Scrub-Jays hatch, they have two choices.
 The first is to leave and try and find their own territory, and the second is to stay home and help their parents.

-The young birds will have difficulty finding new territories in the already small sand pine scrub ecosystem.
+The young birds will have difficulty finding new territories in the already small scrub ecosystem.

 Florida Scrub-Jays require a dominion that spans over 20 acres.
 It has to supply food, water, and protection from predators and the elements.